-- Routine Patient Care. - Attempt to keep oxygen saturation between 94 98% (90% in COPD); increase the oxygen rate with caution and observe for fatigue, decreased mentation, and respiratory failure. - Assist the patient with his/her metered dose inhaler (MDI): 4 6 puffs. - May repeat every 5 minutes, as needed. - MDI containing either albuterol, levalbuterol, or a combination of albuterol/ ipratropium bromide - For patients in severe respiratory distress consider use of CPAP.
+- Routine Patient Care. - Attempt to keep oxygen saturation between 94 98% (90% in COPD); increase the oxygen rate with caution and observe for fatigue, decreased mentation, and respiratory failure. - Consider: - Albuterol metered-dose inhaler (MDI) 4 6 puffs (with spacer, if available).
+May repeat every 5 minutes for continued symptoms OR - Ipratropium bromide 0.5 mg and albuterol 2.5 mg (DuoNeb) via nebulizer.
+May repeat every 5 minutes for continued symptoms (maximum 3 doses); AND/OR - Albuterol 2.5 mg via nebulizer.
+May repeat every 5 minutes for continued symptoms. - For patients who do not respond to treatments or for impending respiratory failure, continue nebulizers and consider CPAP up to a maximum of 10 - 15 cm H2O pressure support.
 See CPAP Procedure 5.4.